Kayla Itsines Works Out In Sports Bra & Tiny Shorts, Explains Why She Created Her Fitness Program

 Why was BBG Stronger created???
 Initially I created the original BBG to solve the problem of women working out at home.
 After having so many women love it, I also noticed that so many women would ask me “Instead of jump squats, can I do a leg press??” or “How do I include big machines into my BBG workout?”.
 So I thought why not create a program incorporating high intensity exercises along with weights training in the gym?!
 This is also my favourite way to train so it was important for me to create a program to help women walk into the gym with confidence and not feel “embarrassed” or “scared” to use the equipment – and that program is BBG Stronger!!!
 BBG Stronger is a structured gym based program, including sets and reps and instructional videos showing how to set up your circuit with the equipment that you need and get your workout done in 28 minutes!
 Head to the link in my bio to get stronger and more confident with me and women around the world using my BBG Stronger program! www.kaylaitsines.com/app #BBG #BBGStronger #BBGBeginner #BBG2020 #BBGcommunity

-Kayla shows off her chiseled abdomen with some bicycle abs before moving into some chest presses with a dumbbell.
-She finishes the workout by repeating the mountain climber pushups.
+Kayla shows off her chiseled abdomen with some bicycles before moving into chest presses with a dumbbell.
+She finishes the workout by repeating the mountain climber push-ups.

 In the caption of the post, the brunette beauty explains that BBG Stronger was created because she wanted to solve the problem of women working out at home.
-After receiving comments from participants, Kayla decided to incorporate high-intensity exercises with weight training in the gym.
+After receiving comments from participants, Kayla decided to incorporate high-intensity exercises with weight training.
 The program is gym-based and includes instructional videos and demonstrations for each 28-minute workout.

-The Instagram sensation’s followers expressed their gratitude for the fitness trainer and her programs by giving the post over 100,000 likes and dozens of comments in the first two hours of being posted.
-Many asked questions about how they can adapt the program to their needs and limitations while others expressed that they loved the workout she performed in the video.
+The Instagram sensation’s followers expressed their gratitude for the fitness trainer and her programs by giving the post over 100,000 likes and dozens of comments in the first two hours after it was posted.
+Many asked questions about how they can adapt the program to their needs and limitations, while others said that they loved the workout she performed in the video.

 “I’m really grateful for BBG program, It changed my daily routine and my self esteem,” one Instagram user commented.